TRT Side Effects: What to Expect and How to Manage Them, Backed by 4 Studies (2026)

 The Bottom Line: Is TRT Safe?

-At PrimeHealth, patient safety is not an afterthought — it is the foundation of our protocol.
-Every patient receives comprehensive baseline labs, regular follow-up testing, and direct access to our medical team.
-We monitor hematocrit, estradiol, liver function, lipids, and prostate markers throughout treatment.
-If adjustments are needed, our team makes them promptly.
-Our goal is not just to optimize your testosterone — it is to do so safely, sustainably, and with full transparency about what to expect.
+At PrimeHealth, patient safety is the foundation of our protocol.
+Every patient receives baseline labs, regular follow-up testing, and direct access to our medical team.
+We monitor hematocrit, estradiol, liver function, lipids, and prostate markers throughout treatment, and adjust quickly when needed.
+The goal is to optimize your testosterone safely and with full transparency about what to expect.
 Start your free assessment today.

 Ready to Optimize Your Health?